Anton Dunckern

 Anton Leonhard Dunckern (29 June 1905 – 9 December 1985) was a German lawyer and Nazi Party member.
 He joined the SS and rose to the rank of SS-Brigadeführer.
 During the Second World War, he commanded the German security police and SS intelligence service in Lorraine.
 As the SS and police leader in Metz, he was taken prisoner when the city was liberated by the Allies.
 He was tried as a war criminal in France in 1953 and received a sentence of 20 years at hard labor but obtained an early release.

 Early life

 Dunckern was born in Munich, the son of a judicial bailiff.
 He grew up in Munich and attended the local Volksschule and Gymnasium.
 Early on in life Dunckern got involved in far right-wing politics.
 In 1922, when he was seventeen, he joined the Freikorps Lauterbach, an association of volunteers serving as auxiliaries to the regular Reichswehr, where he met Heinrich Himmler.
 They became close friends at that time, remaining on a first-name basis for the rest of their lives.
 In 1923, Dunckern became a member of the Freikorps Oberland– an organization similar to the Corps of Hartmann Lauterbacher– with which he took part in Adolf Hitler's failed Beer Hall Putsch of November 1923.
-Dunckern then studied law at the University of Munich, passing the first state examination in 1930.
+Dunckern then studied law at the Ludwig-Maximilians-Universität München, passing the first state examination in 1930.
 He completed a legal clerkship and passed the second state examination in early 1933.